vippsas/vipps-woocommerce/readme.txt

 = 2020.0x.xx version 1.4.3 =
  * Added support for Klarna Checkout based on the code provided by Krokedil at https://github.com/krokedil/klarna-checkout-vipps-external-payment-method
+ * Added support for static shipping: Much quicker express checkout if your shipping method don't depend on the customers address (or if your customers are logged in.)
+This precalculates the shipping options before sending the user to Vipps, but be aware: All the options must be static (like fixed price and so forth).

 = 2020.03.03 version 1.4.2 =
  * Tiny change to avoid logging non-errors if no shipping method has been chosen at all